Passeriformes / Paridae / Parus

 Conservation

-Classified as least concern on the IUCN Red List.
-Total population estimated at 300-1100 million individuals across 32.4 million km².
-While some localized declines have occurred in areas with poorer quality habitats, the species' large range and high numbers mean it is not considered threatened.
-It has adapted well to human-modified environments and is common in urban areas.
+Classified as Least Concern on the IUCN Red List.
+Total population estimated at 300 to 1,100 million birds across a range of 32.4 million km².
+While localized declines occur in areas with poorer quality habitats, the large range and high numbers indicate the species is not threatened.

 Source: Wikipedia · CC BY-SA 3.0